 You are investing half a million dollars of lost income and 2 years of your life into furthering your career.
 Ask big-picture questions regarding your training and the future.
 Questions such as what the call schedule is like or how many weeks of vacation you have are not appropriate attending-level questions and really don’t matter on this scope.
 However, discussing these questions with the fellows during dinner is fine.

 All programs participate in SF Match.
-Registration is incredibly early!
-You may start registering October 2018 to match for a July 2020 position (no, this is not a typo – 21 months!)
-Match results are available in June, 13 months prior to your start.
+Registration is early!
+For example, you would have started registering in January 2023 to match for a July 2024 position (no, this is not a typo – 18 months!)
+Match results are available in August (7 months after application opens).
 The application timetable can be obtained from the SF Match website.

 Tips for writing your personal statement

 Be genuine.
 Make it clear why you are interested in doing what you want to do.
 Legitimate interest and passion is usually obvious in your statement.
 Many program directors will recognize genuine interest and passion which will carry you through difficult months and make you successful in the long term.

 Include and highlight relevant interests or activities that aren’t already on your CV.
 This is your chance to express yourself as an interested, committed, and thoughtful person.